-The Utah Bureau of EMS recently relaxed its regulation requiring a year of EMS experience.
+The Utah Bureau of EMS relaxed its longstanding regulation requiring a year of EMS experience.
 However, we have found students with EMS experience tend to have a jump start on team leadership and assessment skills.
 WSU provides an EMT field internship experience by taking the PAR 1005/1006 courses.
 Students must have completed a college advising appointment, the specified prerequisites, and departmental approval in order to take PAR 1005/1006.
-Please note, for the greatest chance of success, students taking the evening course should possess a solid background of ambulance based, EMS experience since skills are presented in a "Skills Camp" format, often 4-8 weeks after didactic presentation in class.

-- Prerequistes must be completed BEFORE starting the paramedic program!
+- Prerequisites must be completed BEFORE starting the paramedic program!

 - Entrance testing must be completed prior to May 15 for application consideration!

 Students are expected to learn from instruction in the English language, plus be able to listen and communicate appropriately to other English speaking students, faculty, patients and medical personnel.
 Students for whom English is not their native language will demonstrate English fluency prior to admission in one of two ways.